Georodent/html200-ecommerce-project/README.md

   - Why users seek the content:                          Gifts, traveling, change of seasons/                          High

-  - Importance of content                               Clear descriptions, and high quality images/                         High
+  - Importance of content:                               Clear descriptions, and high quality images/                         High

-  - How they found page:                                 Google, other search engines, ads, or word of mouth/                       Low
+  - How they found page:                                 Google, other search engines, ads, or word of mouth/                       High

   ## WHEN

-  - When it's read:       Work breaks, free time, home, waiting rooms, Late nights when family is sleeping (for gifts)/                 Low
+  - When it's read:       Work breaks, free time, home, waiting rooms, late nights when family is sleeping (for gifts)/                 Low

-                                               --------THIS ENDS USER RESEARCH---------
+                                               --------THIS ENDS USER BASE RESEARCH---------